Hhro/BLPfs/README.md

 # Bell-LaPadula file system (BLPfs)

 We adopted Bell-LaPadula model into a filesystem, and we think this is super safe.
-Is it?
+Isn't it?

 ## Usage